-

 Diversified Agri-food Systems: Bastions of biodiversity, nutrition and resilience

-Originally posted on THE GFAR BLOG:
+Originally posted on The GFAiR Blog:

 According to The State of the Food Security and Nutrition in the World released last year (SOFI 2018), global hunger and malnutrition has increased considerably since 2016, reaching 821 million undernourished people – approximately…